 For the common man (like you and I)

 Not giving investment advice here — but the saying goes that you buy low and sell high.
 It applies to big real estate investors, and to the common man.

 You can make gain from income/dividends but the best gain comes from capital gain/alpha.

-The same industries, the same way at looking at which companies applies.
-Refer to analysis made in 2.
-Credit
+The same industries, the same way at looking at which companies applies (refer to the analysis made in 2.
+Credit)

 And there’s also those condos within the S$1–S$1.5m price range that was bought 2–3 years ago.
 With further unemployment, the bank will seize the asset eventually if one is unable to make interest payments and defaults on the mortgage loan eventually.

 Of course, most of us do not earn income from stocks only or own businesses.
 Most are employees earning a wage.

 Then the question is simple.
 Where do you see the future of your industry and job post-COVID?
 Which places should you go to which are bright post-COVID?
 Do you have the skills needed to get there?
 What will you do now to get the skills to get there?